 Christmas Nail Ideas for Different Skin Tones

 Fair skin tones: Deep jewel tones like burgundy, emerald, and sapphire blue create stunning contrast.
-Bright reds can wash out very pale skin so opt for blue-based reds versus orange-reds.
+Bright reds can wash out very pale skin, so opt for blue-based reds versus orange-reds.
 Silver and white chrome look especially striking.
 Avoid pale pinks and nudes that blend too much with skin creating no definition.

 Medium skin tones: Literally every Christmas color works beautifully.
 You have the most flexibility.
 Classic reds, greens, golds—all look vibrant without overwhelming.
-Rose gold chrome especially gorgeous on medium skin creating this warm glow effect.
+Rose gold chrome especially gorgeous on medium skin creating warm glow effect.
 Experiment with both warm and cool tones.

 Olive skin tones: Warm metallics like gold and copper complement olive undertones perfectly.
 Burgundy, rust-orange, and bronze shades look rich and elegant.
 Avoid cool-toned silvers that can make olive skin appear grayish.
 Forest green works better than kelly green for this reason.